This page was last updated on January 2023

 All arrivals can now enter Nepal, regardless of their vaccination status.
 COVID-19 vaccination passports or certificates are not mandatory to enter Nepal.
 If you’re fully vaccinated, you won’t need to show a pre-departure test.
 Instead, you can present your vaccination certificate showing a full dose of vaccination against COVID-19, completed at least 14 days prior to entering Nepal.

 Unvaccinated or partially vaccinated travellers will be required to undertake a pre-departure test to enter the country.
-Children below the age of 5 are exempt from vaccine requirements.

 Nepal-approved vaccines are as follows: